layoutBox/PinLayout/README.md

 PinLayout's performance has been measured using the [Layout Framework Benchmark](https://github.com/layoutBox/LayoutFrameworkBenchmark).
 FlexLayout and [PinLayout](https://github.com/mirego/PinLayout) has been added to this benchmark to compare their performance.

-As you can see in the following chart, PinLayout and FlexLayout and performance are faster or equal to manual layouting, and **between 12x and 16x faster than auto layout**, and this for all types of iPhone (5/6/6S/7)
+As you can see in the following chart, PinLayout are faster or equal to manual layouting, and **between 12x and 16x faster than auto layout**, and this for all types of iPhone (5/6/6S/7/8)

-These results also mean that **PinLayout is by far faster than any layout frameworks built over auto layout**.

 [See here a more complete details, results and explanation of the benchmark](docs/Benchmark.md).